Memex Technology Limited: Areas of business

 Memex has developed a number of software databases and analysis applications used by UK and US Police Forces.
 Approximately 25% of the United Kingdoms Police Forces make use of Memex's software, and a number of United States federal agencies use Memex in counter-terrorism.

 The company has a global presence, operating through a network of commercial partners.
 The United States is the country where Memex has the strongest presence outside the UK, and the company has a dedicated office in Vienna, Virginia.

 History

 The company is named after the concept of Memex, a machine that could act as an extension to the human memory, into which vast amounts of varied information could be deposited and later retrieved.

 In 1972, as technology progressed, two academics in Edinburgh set out to realise Dr. Bush's vision.
-Professor Fred Heath, then Dean of Computing at Heriot-Watt University, and Dr. Graham Woyka designed the state diagrams and circuitry necessary to implement Bush's Memex concept.
+Professor Fred Heath, then Professor of Electronic and Electrical Engineering at Heriot-Watt University, and Dr. Graham Woyka, designed the state diagrams and circuitry necessary to implement Bush's Memex concept.

 During this process, Woyka and Heath founded the Research and Development firm Memex Group Limited.

 In 1984, Memex released the first of its hardware database solutions - the Memex Intelligence Engine, which remained at the core of the company's software products for many years.
 In its early years, Memex experienced steady growth, primarily selling into Military markets.